deepsm007/tools/rh-pre-commit/README.md

 This tool provides a [pre-commit hook](https://www.atlassian.com/git/tutorials/git-hooks) that runs a standard set of [tasks](#tasks) and a way to manage multiple pre-commit hooks in your projects.
-The tool currently utilises a pre-commit hook for scanning for potential secrets and a commit-msg hook to provide an attestation "sign off" in the commit message.
+The tool currently utilizes a pre-commit hook for scanning for potential secrets and a commit-msg hook to provide an attestation "sign off" in the commit message.

 Rh-pre-commit currently provides two functions:

 1. A check secrets task.
 This task utilizes gitleaks and internal patterns to identify potential secrets before they are committed.
 It requires the installation of a pre-commit hook in each git repository.

 2. An optional sign-off task.
-This task provides an attestation in the commit message allowing teams to easily identify what other tasks were run and the version or rh-pre-commit installed.
+This task provides an attestation in the commit message allowing teams to easily identify what version of the the hook was installed and what other tasks were enabled.
 It requires the installation of a commit-msg hook in each repository and for the check secrets task to be installed and enabled.

 ## Contents